Fi0x/DeepMagic/README.md

 - Only generates the Insanity-biome
 - Intended to drive you insane
 - Mod-structures spawn here
-- Insanity trees spawn here
+- Insanity trees and Flowers spawn here

 ### Biomes
 Insanity-biome